 In 2022, the Lebanese government and the International Monetary Fund (IMF) reached a preliminary agreement in which the IMF would loan Lebanon roughly \$3 billion over a four-year period pending the implementation of economic reforms and anti-corruption measures.
-As of mid-2023, Lebanon has failed to meet those obligations.
+As of late-2024, Lebanon has failed to meet those obligations.

 Volatile domestic politics and regional events sometimes affect Lebanon's access to foreign assistance.
 For example, in 2016, Saudi Arabia suspended \$3 billion in military aid over political disagreements.
-As of mid-2023, Saudi Arabia is still withholding aid from Lebanon.
+As of mid-2024, Saudi Arabia is providing some humanitarian assistance to Lebanon although their relationship is complex.